 Your skin may feel warm and slightly uncomfortable for a few hours, similar to a mild sunburn.
 After a few days, your skin will begin to shed hairs affected by the treatment.
 These can be reduced by washing with a gentle, moisturizing soap.

 How many treatments do I need?

-For most people, four to six treatments can result in an 80% or more improvement in removing hair from an area.
-That is the number of treatments needed to remove all hair follicles from a desired area.
+For most people, four to six treatments may result in an 80% or more improvement in reducing hair from an area.
+That is the number of treatments needed to reduced all hair follicles from a desired area.
 Patients will need some maintenance throughout their lifetime as hormones may change the effectiveness of hair removal.